-The REALTORS® Affordability Distribution Curve and Score measures housing affordability at different income percentiles for all active inventory on the market.
-For each state, REALTORS® Affordability Distribution Curve shows how many houses are affordable to households ranked by income while REALTORS® Affordability Distribution Score is the measure which is intended to represent affordability for all different income percentiles in a single measure.
+The REALTORS® Affordability Distribution Curve and Score measures housing affordability at different income levels for all active inventory on the market.
+For each state and the 100 largest metropolitan areas, REALTORS® Affordability Distribution Curve shows how many houses are affordable to households ranked by income while REALTORS® Affordability Distribution Score is the measure which is intended to represent affordability for all different income levels in a single measure.

 The REALTORS® Affordability Distribution Score is different in two major ways from the existing Housing Affordability Index (HAI):